D4NGK4/summarizer_testing/README.md

 ```

 ### 5. View the Output
-The output of the program will be saved in the `contents.txt` file.
+The output of the program will be saved in the `contents.html` file.

 ---